How to Get a Job – Secret Tips That No One Tells You

 After your interview, get in touch with the person responsible for recruitment or the person who interviewed you.
 Send a note thanking them for their time and the valuable experience you have gained from the interview.
 You may not hear back, so follow up again in a week or so with a phone call or email to show your enthusiasm for the role.
 Remember to keep looking for other openings and opportunities while you wait to hear.

 Coping With Rejections

 You may strike lucky and be accepted at your very first application.
-The likelihood is you will receive many letters saying “you’re not what we’re looking for at this stage” or even worse just not get a reply.
-It takes an average of 24 applications to land a job, and if your chosen field is particularly popular, or going through lean times, you can expect to experience many “no’s” before you land a yes.
+The likelihood is you will receive many letters saying, “you’re not what we’re looking for at this stage”, or even worse just not get a reply.
+It takes an average of 24 applications to land a job, and if your chosen field is particularly popular or going through lean times, you can expect to experience many “no’s” before you land a yes.

-When you get a rejection, allow yourself a day to wallow, to bemoan how unfair it is, and to wail about how you will never get a job.
+When you get a rejection, allow yourself a day to wallow, bemoan how unfair it is, and wail about how you will never get a job.
 Then get straight back on the search.
-Spend some time looking at why you may not have been successful. is there a gap in your experience?
+Spend some time looking at why you may not have been successful.
+Is there a gap in your experience?
 Could you improve your skills or qualifications?
 If there is, then get a plan together to plug the gap.

-Remember hiring someone rests on many things and often it is the tiny details that make the difference.
+Remember hiring someone rests on many things, and often it is the tiny details that make the difference.
 Sometimes it is as simple as your not being quite right for the company – and it is better to know now than end up in a job that is not for you.
 Even though it feels horrible at the time, an unsuccessful application is a chance to start over and make sure you have everything in place to make the best of your next opportunity.« Preparing Your Kids to Go Back to School What Is Zero-based Budgeting and How Does It Work? »